Ballina, New South Wales

-Ballina (/bælᵻnə/ or BAL-i-na) is a town in the Northern Rivers region of New South Wales, Australia, and the seat of the Ballina Shire local government area.
+Ballina (/bælᵻnə/ BAL-i-na) is a town in the Northern Rivers region of New South Wales, Australia, and the seat of the Ballina Shire local government area.
 It lies 740 km north of Sydney and 185 km south of Brisbane.
 Ballina's urban population at the end of 2021 was 46,190.

 The town lies on the Richmond River and serves as a gateway to Byron Bay.

 Ballina is located on the ancestral land of the Bundjalung people, who are its traditional owners and original inhabitants.
 Archaeological evidence demonstrates Bundjalung occupation of the region for at least 6000 years.

 Origin of place name

 There are a number of theories about where the name Ballina came from including that it is: